 Cherry blossom, or sakura (桜), is a national treasure in Japan.
 Each year, hundreds of thousands of Japanese people and tourists flock to cherry blossom viewing areas for hanami (花見) or flower viewing parties.
-This is not a new trend as flower viewing has been a pastime for many eras.
-Transport yourself to the hanami of the past by visiting Japan’s “Five Great Sakura Trees” – the “Nihon Godai Zakura (日本五大桜)”.
+This is not a new trend as flower viewing has been a pastime for many centuries.
+For a special treat, transport yourself to the hanami of the past by visiting Japan’s “Five Great Sakura Trees” – the “Nihon Godai Zakura (日本五大桜)”.
+These trees are old, splendid and revered.

 Yamataka Jindai Zakura is possibly one of thewi oldest trees in all of Japan, which is estimated to be between 1,800 years & 2,000 years o … pic.twitter.com/67juOKfXQZ